IntersectMBO/ouroboros-network/ouroboros-consensus/docs/GenesisDesignOverview.md

       * This is the _CaughtUp_ state and is equivalent to today's node's behavior.

+      * TODO Naively, we also need the Network Layer to checkin with the relays
+        ___while we're bulk syncing___ in Syncing.
+However:

+          * If our latest ledger state is years old, how likely are the relays registered on it to still be responsive?
+Even if they are, we're certainly not within `k` of their tip; so what precisely should we be asking them?

       * TODO can we allow less than NumPeers-many peers while CaughtUp?

       * If the Network Layer's check ever fails to confirm our chain, we cycle